 What paddle should I bring?

 The ideal bikerafting paddle is light, packable and reliable in terms of strength and durability.
 However, the specific paddle you choose depends, again, on many things.
-Are you running whitewater?
+Do you run whitewater?
 Are you going to a place where the likelihood that you’ll hit low-lying branches or bridges is low?
-Are you trying to go as super light as possible?
+Will you try to go as super light as possible?

 There are lots of great paddles out there, but ideal backcountry bikerafting paddles break down into four pieces, such as the Aqua Bound Whiskey four-piece paddle (our favorite).
 Four-piece paddles are easy to pack and travel with.
 However, problems can arise if you get sand or grit into the attachments.
 Attachments are subject to wear and tear and can also stick or become overly loose if not taken care of.
 They are also often heavier due to the extra components.

 If you’re not traveling far (and you’re not going to hit overhanging branches or bridges), you may choose a two-piece breakdown paddle.
 These can be lighter and more stable, but are still typically pretty packable.
 They can also be more affordable.
 Whether you take a two- or four-piece paddle, remember to take them apart, clean them and dry them after use.
 They’ll last longer and function better for you in the future.
 And, they’ll be less likely to get stuck together… this can happen when the metal attachments in paddle segments corrode and cause joint swelling.

 We don’t recommend you take either one-piece or three-piece paddles, as their configurations aren’t packable.

 In terms of blade shapes and shaft lengths, there are also a lot of options.
 If you’re running rocky, whitewater terrain, you’ll likely want a more powerful, shorter-shafted, “high-angle” whitewater paddle with a larger blade to maximize the power of your stroke.
 This type of blade allows better maneuvering.